MRaufQureshi/Weathershopper/README.md

 # Weathershopper

-# Beyonnex.iO Task

 🔔 Hi there,

 <img width="600" alt="XXX" src="https://www.monkeyuser.com/2022/unit-tests/248-unit-tests.png" class="center">

 ### Introduction

-Test cases are written using Cypress Framework with Typescript and CICD actions over Circle CI with Docker and Github actions.
+Test cases are written using Cypress Framework with Typescript and CICD actions over Circle CI with Docker and Github actions for Weathershopper website which has test task defined in the tooltip.

 ---